narendraencipher/solution/index.md

 ### Self-XSS (1st) <a name="Self-XSS"></a>

-1. The self-xss is present in the name field of the profile section.So goto your profile by cliclking on Account button:
+1. The self-xss is present in the name field of the profile section.
+So go to your profile by clicking on Account button:

 2. In name field enter a script as input:
 ```